-Families of the Fallen and wounded veterans face many of the same struggles that we have witnessed working with 9/11 families and first responder families, including trauma, grief, and bereavement.
+Families of the Fallen face many of the same struggles that we have witnessed working with 9/11 families and first responder families, including trauma, grief, and bereavement.
 Our family-focused programs provide support, life management skills, and a community of new friends to help build resilience.